virgovahk/aws/aws-learning-journey/simple-web-server/readme.md

             yum install -y httpd
             systemctl start httpd
         ```

-3. Deployed simple "It works!" page
+    - Displayed a simple "it works!" page
+3. Made a Amplify App
+    - uploaded pre-prepared HTML files.

 ## AWS Services Used
 - EC2 (t3.micro - free tier)
 - VPC
+- Amplify
 - AWS budgets

 ## What I Learned
 - How to make a VPC
 - How to launch and configure EC2 instances
+- How to make a Amplify App
 - How to make budgeting alerts
-- Always terminate instances when done.
+- Always terminate instances when done
+- There are multiple ways to achieve one goal
+- Its important to select appropriate services according to requirements

 ## Resource Cleanup
 - ✅ EC2 Instance terminated
 - ✅ VPC deleted
+- ✅ Amplify App deleted

+## Screenshots

 ## Date
 November 19, 2025